Esri/react-arcgis/readme.md

 );
 ```

-Or, we can render a 3D web-scene:
+Or, render a 3D web-scene:

 ```js
 import * as React from 'react';